 To TGay Editor: Change the 3rd paragraph in subclause 4.3.22 as follows:

 A DMG STA supports MAC features that provide channel access in an environment in which transmissions use a directional antenna pattern.
-A DMG STA has MAC features that include frame aggregation, block ack features, service periods, contention based access periods, DMG protected period, AP or PCP clustering, dynamic channel time management, reverse direction, spatial sharing, beamforming, and operation (fast session transfer) in a multi-band device.
+A DMG STA has MAC features that include frame aggregation, block ack features, service periods, contention based access periods, DMG protected period, AP or PCP clustering, dynamic channel time management, reverse direction, spatial sharing, beamforming, and operations in a multi-band device such as fast session transfer and discovery assistance.
 A DMG STA is not a mesh STA.
 A DMG STA does not use any of the following: HCCA, power save multi-poll (PSMP), DLS, TDLS, HT-delayed block ack, GCR.

 4.9 Reference model